 Breeds from northern Alaska south to northern California.
 Winters at sea off breeding grounds.
-Also in Asia.

 Silent except for occasional growling notes uttered around the nest site.